aaz25/431-2021/minutepapers/README.md

 # Minute Papers for 431

-- You'll need to be logged into Google via CWRU to complete the Minute Papers, or to review the feedback.

 ## Welcome to 431 survey

 Please complete the [Welcome to 431 survey](https://bit.ly/431-2021-welcome-survey) as soon as possible, ideally well in advance of our first class session on 2021-08-24.